storacha/specs/w3-filecoin.md

 ### Aggregator offers broker an aggregate

-When the Aggregator has enough content to fulfill an aggregate (each broker MAY have different requirements), a Filecoin deal for an aggregate MAY be requested by an `aggregate/offer` invocation.
-Deal negotiations with Filecoin Storage Providers MAY be handled out of band.
-Broker MUST acknowledge a request by issuing a signed receipt.
+When the Aggregator has enough content pieces to build a qualified aggregate (brokers MAY impose different requirements), it MUST submit a Filecoin deal for the aggregate to a Broker using `deal/offer` invocation.
+Broker MUST issue signed receipt acknowledging submission, actual deal negotiation with Filecoin Storage Providers MAY carry out of band.

-Once a Broker successfully receives the offer of an aggregate, the aggregate gets queued for deals with Storage Providers.
-A receipt is created to proof the transition of the offered aggregate state from `null` into `queued`.
-It is worth mentioning that if an offer is for an aggregate that is already `queued` or `accepted`, it is a NOP.
+Once a Broker receives an aggregate offer it is queued for negotiations with Storage Providers.
+Issued receipt is a proofs transition of the (offered aggregate) state from `null` into `queued`.
+If Broker receives request with an aggregate already in pipeline it MUST simply reissue receipt with a same result and effects as the original request.

-This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if the aggregate was added into a deal) or fails (if the aggregate was determined to be invalid) so that its receipt COULD be looked up using it.
+Issued receipt MUST link to a followup task (using `.fx.join` field) that either succeeds (if the aggregate deal made it into Filecoin chain) or fails (e.g. if Storage Provider failed to replicate and reported an error) so that its receipt COULD be looked up by it.

 After a broker dequeues the aggregate, it will interact with available Filecoin Storage Providers, in order to establish a previously determined (out of band) number of deals.
 Depending on storage providers availability, as well as the content present in the offer, the aggregate MAY be handled or not.
 A receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.